Liverpool rummy: Playing off other players

+No player can interact with jokers after the turn in which they go down.
+There is only one round in which you can swap out jokers with cards, that is the turn you are actively going down.
+Not any round before or after—-even if you have the card to do so, (after you’re down) for you it is a dead card in which you can either hold or drop (to get rid of points or) for someone else to buy or pick up.
+(Before you’re down) wait until you can go down-with or without the joker in question that you need, and then go down.
+But be careful if there are multiple decks as someone else could have the card and swap it before you’re ready.

 Calling rummy

 Once a player has laid down, their discard must not fit into either their own or any other player's laid cards.
 If this is the case, every other player has until the commencement of the next player's turn to call rummy on the offending player, in which case that offending player picks up their discard and one additional card from the top of the deck.
 Once a player lays their cards down to 'go out' of a round, rummy rules no longer apply.

 Evaluation of the hand

 At the end of each round when a player goes out, the rest of the players total their scores by counting up the value of the cards remaining in their hands.
 Cards are valued as follows: